EGI-Federation/documentation/content/en/about/contributing/_index.md

 {{% alert title="Note" color="info" %}} If you need to discuss your changes
-beforehand (e.g. adding a new section or if you have any doubts), please consult the maintainers, by creating a
+beforehand (e.g. adding a new section or if you have any doubts), please consult the maintainers by creating a
 [GitHub issue](https://github.com/EGI-Federation/documentation/issues/new).

 <!-- markdownlint-disable no-inline-html -->